learn-co-students/ruby-project-guidelines-atx01-seng-ft-071320/README.md

-# MWelcome to J O U R N A L W A V E
+# Welcome to J O U R N A L W A V E

 A simple, retro-futuristic journal app that can analyze the emotions of your entries, with some other fun features!